Choosing the Right ESD Packaging: Shielding, Static‑Dissipative & Moisture Protection

 Don’t Forget Labels, Humidity Cards & Desiccants

 ESD and MSL packaging is a system, not a single SKU.
+A shielding bag without an ESD warning label on the outside may be handled without ESD precautions by receiving personnel — defeating the purpose of the packaging.
 Combine bags with:

 Unsure which packaging tier you need?